 With Sarah’s merit in mentoring, teaching, and animal husbandry, our business model focuses on the following opportunities for clients:

 - Champion Breeding Stock Alpaca Sales and Fiber Animals

 - Business Development

 - Specializing in Startup Farm and Livestock Operations

 We believe that before you decide on buying an alpaca from us, you need to have a workable business plan and have a solid foundation in herd management.
 Selling an alpaca any other way is not doing our job of providing you the tools you need to succeed, whatever path you decide, from fiber animals to gene pool production.

-Soon after we started raising alpacas, we realized most people do not know why we raise alpacas.
-Thus our retail shoppe, Pachallina, was started, which is a boutique that carries any natural (plant or animal) fiber products that is either made in USA or through Fair Trade and which is harvested and manufactured using eco-friendly methods, many of which are also organic.
-Completing the triangle is our The Guest House of LAAF where you can stay and enjoy the fruits of our labor…oh and labor some yourself!
+And if you would like a farming experience, book our The Guest House of LAAF where you can stay and enjoy the fruits of our labor…oh and labor some yourself!
 The Guest House offers patrons the opportunity to learn about rural living, explore their inner artistic desires through classes, and shop for memories to take home.